 Knobs, handles and switches in kitchen are undoubtedly the most germ-ridden hot spots in your home.
 But how often do you clean yours?

 Wiping them over once a week with a wet cloth dipped in a cleaning product with added disinfectant is a good move – but it's also good practice to wipe anything you've touched every time, if you're working with raw meat or veg.
 A disinfectant spray, such as Dettol all in one spray, is a good buy – or see our cleaning hacks using Zoflora for tips.

 Want a chemical-free approach? e-cloth’s Home Starter Kit has all you need to make the switch to quick and convenient chemical-free cleaning and remove dirt and bacteria with just a wipe and water.

 Best way for a streak-free shine?
-If your windows are given a regular wipe over and aren't hideously dirty, you can simply use a damp microfibre cloth to wet them, and a dry cloth (or a series of dry ones) to dry them off and achieve a streak-free finish.
+If you know how to clean windows and if yours are given a regular wipe over so they aren't hideously dirty, you can simply use a damp microfibre cloth to wet them, and a dry cloth (or a series of dry ones) to dry them off and achieve a streak-free finish.

 If, however, yours are greasy, take a solution of washing up liquid and warm water to them, applied with an abrasive sponge.
 Then rinse the windows with clean water; use a squeegee to get any further soapy deposits off; then use the microfibre cloths for a streak-free finish.

 24. Clean kitchen blinds with tumble dryer sheets